boltops-tools/ufo-docs/docs.md

 ## Overview

-Ufo is a tool that makes deploying to AWS ECS easier.
-Ufo provides a `ufo ship` command that does this.
+UFO is a tool that makes deploying to AWS ECS easier.
+UFO provides a `ufo ship` command that does this.

 {% include intro/3-steps.md %}